echo2echo/Redirect-to-Https/README.md

 # Redirect-to-Https

-javascript to redirect web page from http to https
+javascript to redirect web page traffic from http to https

 To reference this javascript file use the following in the head of your webpages

-<script src="./redirectToHttps.js"></script>
+    :<script src="./redirectToHttps.js"></script>